smallwat3r/rpi-gardener/pico/README.md

 Install the `main.py` file onto the Pico.

+From the RPi, install the requirements:

+    make mpdeps

 Use `mpremote` to connect remotely to the Pico and install the `ssd1306` lib.

     mpremote a0
     mpremote mip install ssd1306

 Create a `secrets.py` file on the Pico, in the same directory than the `main.py` file, this file needs to contain secret values in order to communicate with our main RPi.